 On AWS, signed URLs can also be used for PUT operations.
 AWS permits signed URLs that assert that only data that hashes to a specific MD5 will be accepted.
 However, keepstore needs to verify the block and return an Arvados signing token, it is not clear how that would work with S3 signed URLs.

-#4 Updated by Tom Morris almost 2 years ago
+#4 Updated by Tom Morris about 2 years ago

 Rather than starting with an answer, I'd like to see us start with a question or problem statement.
 I'm my mind the goal is to remove all bottlenecks in accessing the storage layer.
 All cloud vendors provide highly scalable storage fabrics with reliable transport, integrity checksums, and permission mechanisms.
 To the extent that we can, we should be leverage those capabilities rather than duplicating them.